nikhilsaraf/world-cup-predictor/README.md

 # Selection Criteria
 ![Criteria Image failed to load](https://github.com/nikhilsaraf/world-cup-predictor/blob/master/creteria.jpg)

+# Running

+You can run `worldCupPredictor.py` directly to see the simulation and picking results

 # Picks

 Here are the picks based on the simple cost-based predictor: